Knorsker/Knorsker.github.io/index.markdown

        height="400">
 _Figure 2: A monthly barplot showing the number of bikes total whithin that month._

-To gain better insight into the biking habits of people in Copenhagen throughout the year, a bar plot is created for each year with available data, see *Figure 2*.
+To gain better insight into the biking habits of people in Copenhagen throughout the year, a bar plot is created for each year with available data, see *figure 2*.
 The plot shows the number of bikes counted in Copenhagen for each month, where it is possible to selcet the desired year in the box beside the plot.

 Examining the *figure 2*, it is evident that some of the data is insufficient.
 For instance, in 2005, there are no recorded bike counts in December.
 Additionally, an odd number of bike counts from Febuary to May in year 2012, which are notably lower compared to neighboring months and years.
 Similarly, 2006 exhibits a lower density of bikes in the first five months.
 For 2010, we see a low number of bikes in the early months.